How often should I weigh?

 Will weighing every day affect me psychologically?

-The evidence suggests that for adults who are actively seeking treatment to lose weight, weighing daily is helpful and supportive, and does not lead to individuals feeling bad about themselves.
-Instead, the closer connection with weight and the changes noted on the weighing scales the more likely we are to be able to reduce our weight and maintain a new, leaner mass.
+The evidence suggests that for adults who are actively seeking treatment to lose weight, weighing daily is helpful and supportive.
+Weighing daily does not lead to individuals feeling bad about themselves.
+Instead, the closer connection with weight and the changes noted on the weighing scales, the more likely we are to be able to reduce our weight and maintain a new, leaner mass.

 What makes my weight fluctuate?